Murder of Karen Buckley: Attempts to cover murder

-Pacteau then drove the body to his apartment while his flatmate was gone.
+Pacteau then drove the body to his apartment while his flatmate were gone.
 He carried Buckley's body to the bathroom and placed it in a bath full of caustic soda, which he had been seen buying on CCTV beforehand, in an attempt to dissolve the body and clear the flat of any traces of blood.

 However, his flatmate was expected to return soon so Pacteau, fearful of the amount of time he had left, threw the spanner used as the murder weapon into the Forth and Clyde Canal, drained the bathtub, and placed Buckley's body inside a duvet overnight.
 The following day he would attempt to clean the mattress and duvet of blood, and when that failed he went on to simply burn everything which Buckley's body had touched, purchase a large blue barrel, which he filled with caustic soda and placed the body in.
 He went on to leave the barrel at High Craigton Farm, after making a deal to rent an outhouse with the farmer.
 On top of the barrel, he had placed a bicycle wheel, sheet, and paper shredder.

 At some point, Pacteau had had his car thoroughly cleaned, and he had hidden Buckley's handbag at Dawsholm Park.

 Investigation

 Suspicion falls on Pacteau

 Pacteau was seen multiple times on CCTV outside the Sanctuary nightclub on the night Buckley disappeared.

 Due to CCTV footage of Pacteau talking to Buckley moments prior to her disappearance, Pacteau emerged as a prime suspect early on.
-After Buckley was last seen, CCTV Footage showed Pacteau's car, a grey Ford Focus, driving down Dumbarton Road, turning to Kelvin Way, and re-emerging 12 minutes later.
+After Buckley was last seen, CCTV footage showed Pacteau's car, a grey Ford Focus, driving down Dumbarton Road, turning to Kelvin Way, and re-emerging 12 minutes later.

 The day after Buckley's disappearance, Pacteau was seen on multiple CCTV cameras in supermarkets and DIY stores buying various cleaning supplies, he had even asked a shop assistant at another supermarket for recommendations on products that could remove blood from a mattress.
 He had made other odd purchases following Buckley's disappearance including over six litres of caustic soda from separate shops, a mask, gloves, and a large blue barrel.
 After searching Pacteau's phone, police found that he had looked up chemical properties of sodium hydroxide.